rodekruis/helpful-information/README.md

 - can have a customized 'color scheme' (and other CSS), by adjusting the contents of the [`overrides.css`](./src/theme/overrides.css)-file.
   This needs to be done _before_ building the web-app.
 (See for example: [`.github/workflows/deploy-staging.yml`](.github/workflows/deploy-staging.yml#L50)).

+- can have custom text-labels (in any language), for some generic elements.
+- can have some features enabled/disabled, like:
+  - Using the Q&As content-type and related features, like Search etc.
+  - Feedback-widget
+  - Language-switcher
+  - Analytics/usage-monitoring

+  See for all options the [`.env.example`](.env.example)-file.

 ### Sheet level configuration